bjcosta/landscaping/pond/ponds.md

 ## Rock choice
-Rock types, and toxicisity and suitability
+Rock types, toxicisity and suitability
+Angular vs smooth
+Size and selection (what to put where as well)

 ## Planting